The City of Liverpool CollegeJournalism — NCTJ Level 5 Diploma (September start) - The City of Liverpool College

 Qualifications

-Progression from this course is into print and broadcast journalism, press office work and public relations, and our previous trainees are working for a wide range of outlets such as, The Independent, ITN News, BBC Breakfast, The Sunday Mirror, The Liverpool Echo and Global Radio.
+We run two 18-week fast-track courses each academic year starting in September and late January, and a Sport Pathway.
+Progression from this course is into print and broadcast journalism, press office work and public relations, and our previous trainees are working for a wide range of outlets such as, The Independent, The Metro, BBC News, Daily Mirror, The Liverpool Echo, The Athletic and Captial Radio.

 Learn all about us and what we do on our dedicated Twitter page @colcjournalism.